 To answer this question, all you need to do is describe a skill that you want to learn in college!
 There are a couple of different ways that you could interpret this prompt.
 Just remember: answer honestly.

 For starters, you could think of the prompt as asking about a skill that you want to learn from your actual college courses.
-If this is the path you choose, you could write about how you want to learn to produce a podcast, how to lead a Socratic Seminar, or how to write a winning elevator pitch.
-Connecting the skill you want to learn to your areas of academic is a solid strategy.
+If this is the path you choose, you could write about how you want to learn to produce a podcast, to lead a Socratic Seminar, or to write a winning elevator pitch.
+Connecting the skill you want to learn to your areas of academic interests is a solid strategy.

 Alternatively, you could think more generally about any skill you want to learn during your time in college!
 For example, maybe you struggle with public speaking, and you want to learn to share your ideas more clearly in your classes and your extracurriculars.
 Writing about skills that are more oriented towards exploring your identity, background, or interests outside of academics is perfectly fine here too.